-Underspenalty of perjury, the person signing below: (1) warrants that he/she is authorized to execute this EDS and Appendix A (if applicable) on behalf of the Disclosing Party, and (2) warrants that all certifications and statements contained in this EDS and Appendix A (if applicable) are true, accurate and complete as of the date furnished to the City.
+.
+Un signing below: (i);w^rraritsithat he/she isVauthorized to execute ~ thisfETJS'an^iAppendix A (if applicable) on behalf of the Disclosing Party, and (2) warrants that all ';vs certificadbriWa^ in this EDS and A'ppehdix A (inapplicable) are true, accurate and complete as of the date furnished to the City.

-St. Edmund's Meadows Limited Partnership
+- St..Edmund's Meadows Limited Partnership (Print or type name of Disclosing Party)

-(Sign here)

-Richard L. Tollivera
+(Sign here): Richard L.